-Every good RIS will canvass a range of viable options.
+Every good Impact Analysis will canvass a range of viable options.
 The number of options you include in your analysis should be commensurate with the magnitude of the policy problem being considered, but three is the minimum requirement.
+In most cases, your options must include a status quo or "take no further action" option and at least two others.
+In rare circumstances, OIA may agree to the consideration of the status quo and one option when there are no viable additional options.